druce/druce.github.io/aws.md

   MacBook-Pro-8:~ druce$ cp ~/Downloads/AWS.pem .
   ```

-- Change its permissions so no one else can access it
+- Change its permissions so no one else can access it (ssh gives an error if it thinks permissions are wrong)

   ```bash
   MacBook-Pro-8:~ druce$ chmod 600 AWS.pem